-Mother Of Missing Iowa Student Believes She Was Abducted; Offers Reward Money
+Mother Of Missing Iowa Student Believes She Was Abducted, Offers Reward Money

 During Thursday’s press conference, authorities said they are not backing down on the search for Tibbetts.

-Tibbetts’ boyfriend, Dalton Jack, who was working the night she went missing, is not a suspect in the investigation according to authorities.
+Tibbetts’ boyfriend, Dalton Jack, who was working the night she went missing, is not a suspect in the investigation, according to authorities.
 Her long-time love said Thursday during an interview with KCRG that he knows she would not “just run off.”

 Jack said he misses her more than anything in the world and is trying not to believe the worst.
 While family and friends hope for her return, Tibbetts’ mom is still pleading with her daughter’s abductor.

-“It is our greatest hope that if someone has her, they wold just release her and claim the money we have raised for her freedom.”
+“It is our greatest hope that if someone has her, they would just release her and claim the money we have raised for her freedom.”